Using pesticides as pest control

 - Rats and mice can die in wall cavities or air conditioning ducts, producing offensive smells, attracting flies and other insects.

-Plus, pesticides need to be frequently re-applied, costing you more over the long-term.
+Plus, pesticides need to be frequently re-applied, costing you significantly more over the long-term.

 Plug In Pest Free electromagnetic pest control